triton-inference-server/tutorials/Popular_Models_Guide/Llama2/trtllm_guide.md

 *NOTE:* If some parts of this tutorial doesn't work, it is possible that there are some version mismatches between the `tutorials` and `tensorrt_backend` repository.
 Refer to [llama.md](https://github.com/triton-inference-server/tensorrtllm_backend/blob/main/docs/llama.md)
 for more detailed modifications if necessary.
+And if you are familier with python, you can also try using [High-level API](https://github.com/NVIDIA/TensorRT-LLM/blob/main/examples/high-level-api/README.md) for LLM workflow.

 ## Pre-build instructions